 The Most Beautiful Girl In The World was released initially on a stand-alone single, The Most Beautiful Girl In The World, as the first track to carry the artist credit (although seventeen months after the album), and the first Prince/ to be released independently of Warner Bros. (see The Most Beautiful Girl In The World for more details).

-Three months later, multiple remixes of the track were released on the The Beautiful Experience EP.
+On 17 May 1994, multiple remixes of the track were released on the The Beautiful Experience EP.

 Later in 1994, The Most Beautiful Girl In The World (Saxophone Version) was released by Brian Gallagher on his stand-alone single The Most Beautiful Girl In The World (containing 's original version as the b-side).